RealityETH/subjectivocracy/socialcontract.md

 The following draft proposes a set of principles which participants should follow when creating bundles of facts and propositions, or deciding which bundle to treat as valuable.

-We have no way to enforce these principles, except to the extent that participants do not consider bundles valuable unless they follow them.
+These principles are enforced only by the unwillingness of participants to value payments sent to bundles that do not follow them.

 ## Principles guiding data providers

 ### Verifiability

 All data added to a bundle should be verifiable by arbitrary participants.
 Where this requires an automated process, the code for that process should be open source and publicly available.
+Where it requires a human process, the steps involved should be clear in advance, and they should be followed with the greatest practical transparency.

 ### Procedural Transparency